peteroupc/peteroupc.github.io/estimation.md

 For any estimation algorithm, the _relative error_ is abs(_est_, _trueval_) &minus; 1, where _est_ is the estimate and _trueval_ is the true expected value.

 <a id=Estimators_with_User_Specified_Relative_Error></a>
-## Estimators with User-Specified Relative Error
+## A Relative-Error Estimator for Bernoulli Random Numbers

-The following algorithm from Huber (2017)<sup>[**(1)**](#Note1)</sup> estimates the probability of 1 of a stream of random zeros and ones (that is, it estimates the mean of a stream of Bernoulli random numbers with unknown mean).
+The following algorithm from Huber (2017)<sup>[**(1)**](#Note1)</sup> estimates the probability that a stream of random zeros and ones produces the number 1.
 The algorithm's relative error is independent of that probability, however, and the algorithm produces _unbiased_ estimates.
+Specifically, the stream of numbers has the following properties:

+- The stream produces only zeros and ones (that is, the stream follows the Bernoulli distribution).
-The algorithm assumes the stream of numbers can't take on the value 0 with probability 1.
+- The stream of numbers can't take on the value 0 with probability 1.
+- The stream's mean (expected value) is unknown.

 The algorithm, also known as _Gamma Bernoulli Approximation Scheme_, has the following parameters: